BOBOIBOY765/weather-app/README.md

 </p>

 ## Designing
-Designing and Drafting were created using Figma
+Designing and Drafting were produced using Figma

 <img src="assets/gallery/figma-draft.png">